Location Leakage in Federated Signal Maps

 So far, we enhanced privacy through native FL mechanisms, \ie tuning the parameters and local batch selection.
-In this section, we explore how much benefit we get by adding state-of-the-art (but orthogonal) defenses, such as Differential Privacy (DP), with both FedSGD and FedAvg and we compare it to \improalgoname alone.
+In this section, we explore how much benefit we get by adding state-of-the-art (but orthogonal) defenses, such as Differential Privacy (DP), Geo-Indistinguishability (GeoInd) \cite{andres2013geo} and Gan Obfuscation (Gan) \cite{zhang2022privacy}, with both FedSGD and FedAvg and we compare it to \improalgoname alone.
 We use $RMSE$ as the utility metric; $EMD$ and $Distance$ $from$ $centroid$ as privacy metrics separately.

-\textbf{Adding DP to FL.} In the federated learning setting, noise is typically added to the gradients of each \LocalBatch, as in \cite{wei2020federated,truex2020ldp}.
-Before transferring gradients from each user to the server, the gradients will firstly be clipped and then DP noise will be added.
+\textbf{DP.} In the FL setting, differentially private (DP) noise is typically added to the gradients of each \LocalBatch, as in \cite{wei2020federated,truex2020ldp}.
+Before transferring gradients from each user to the server, the gradients will first be clipped and then DP noise will be added.
 Clipping can bound the maximum influence of each user and we are using the fixed clipping method with parameter $\mathbb{C}$ in our experiments.
 We use ($\epsilon$, $\delta$)-DP bound for the Gaussian mechanism with noise N(0, $\sigma^{2}$), where $\sigma$ = $\sqrt{2\log\frac{1.25}{\delta}}\cdot\frac{\mathbb{C}}{\epsilon}$, $\delta = \frac{1}{\Vert LocalBatch\Vert}$.
 We choose $\mathbb{C}$ = 1 and $\delta$ =1e-5.

-By applying differential privacy locally, each user can prevent their private training data from DLG attack.
-Fig. \ref{fig:All_Comparison_1day_dp} shows the tradeoff between privacy and utility in terms of $\epsilon$ for 1-day intervals using FedSGD and FedAvg.
-We can observe that as $\epsilon$ decreases, the privacy gets better while the utility of the model gets worse.
-When $\epsilon=10$, although the two privacy metrics, $EMD$ and $Distance$ $from$ $centroid$, perform very well, the RMSE is around 25, which decreases the utility of the model significantly.
+{\bf GeoInd.} The mechanism of Geo-Indistinguishability (GeoInd) \cite{andres2013geo} is a variant of DP and is designed to provide strong privacy guarantees, specifically for location-based applications, by adding spatially controlled local noise to the user’s location data.
+We use $Geo\_\epsilon$ to represent the noise parameter of GeoInd in our evaluations.

+{\bf GAN.} Generative adversarial networks (GANs) have been applied before to crowdsourced signal maps, stored on a server, to protect the privacy of users \cite{zhang2022privacy}.
+Here, we apply Gan Obfuscation to obfuscate users’ private data before the data leaves the mobile device.
+The goal is to increase privacy such that it is difficult to recover sensitive features from the obfuscated data (\eg user ids and user whereabouts), while still allowing network providers to obtain accurate signal maps to improve their network services.
+We use $\rho$ to represent the obfuscation level of Gan.